"Az óvónők nem találják a fiúkat."

-Translation:The kindergarten teachers do not find the boys.
+Translation:The kindergarten teachers can't find the boys.

 I've noticed in a lot of sentence, you can say "XXX can not do YYY" without using "tud."
 Rather, the sentence just says "XXX doesn't YYY."
 How accurate is that?